PCRuniversum/PCRedux/joss/paper.md

 # Conclusion

 Manual classification of amplification curves is time-consuming and error-prone, especially when data sets are large.
-The majority of authors of other software have so far been concerned with the determination of *Cq* value, amplification efficiency and corresponding algorithms to quantify the amount of DNA.
+Authors of other software have so far been concerned with the determination of *Cq* value, amplification efficiency and corresponding algorithms to quantify the amount of DNA.
 It is difficult to analyze and classify amplification curves when they deviate